Frequently Asked Questions

 - Recommend that clients consult their doctor or medical practitioner before changing a medication, making major dietary changes, starting a new fitness routine, or making any potentially harmful behavior changes

 - Refer to the appropriate medical professional for proper treatment of medical issues

 Q: What is the Institute for Integrative Nutrition (IIN)?

 A holistic health & nutrition school focused on training health coaches to change lives, including their own.
 The Institute for Integrative Nutrition (IIN) was founded in 1992 by Joshua Rosenthal.
 Once a small classroom of passionate students in New York City, it is now the largest nutrition school in the world.
 Through its innovative online learning platform, Integrative Nutrition has provided a global learning experience for ~100,000 students and graduates in over 150 countries worldwide.

-The IIN program is holistic in that we encourage treating the whole person in regards to health and wellness.
+The IIN program is holistic in that they encourage treating the whole person in regards to health and wellness.
 Students are exposed to more than 100 different dietary theories to discover the importance of high quality, nutrient-dense foods.
 While good dietary nutrition helps build the foundation for wellness, it’s not the only pillar.
 A core principle at IIN is that nutrition extends far beyond food – nutrition comprises all things that nourish the body.
 Integrative Nutrition Health Coaches are trained to help clients nourish themselves with the primary foods of life, including spirituality, career, physical activity, and relationships.
 Research continues to support the use of lifestyle change involving exercise, spiritual practice, diet, and other behaviors for conditions such as chronic stress, weight loss, migraine headaches, constipation, and arthritis, as well as many others.